The Howl R4 IS the World's Hottest Portable Propane Fire Pit.

 The A-Flame Burner doesn't put walls between you and the flames.

-Instead, it uses a horizontal Windscreen that keeps the flames exposed.
+Instead, it uses our horizontal FlexDome Windscreen to keep the flames exposed.
 The Windscreen uses laminar separation, so the wind above slides over the top, while the pocket of air below stays largely undisturbed.

 This gives the base of the A-Flame a place to live, so it can stay lit in 45+ mph winds.
 And if a particularly strong gust does blow it out, it simply re-ignites from the windproof BarCoal.